joehand/smilingjoe/_posts/2011-07-19-happiest-place.markdown

 2. Pack your stuff, fly there.
 3. Arrive in world's happiest place, be happy.

 Foolproof right?
 Year after year Denmark ranks as the "[world's happiest nation](http://news.bbc.co.uk/2/hi/7487143.stm)."
 So anyone who goes there must be happy.
-Its the rules.
+It's the rules.

 However, you cannot suddenly become happy by just arriving in Denmark and any fool knows this. __To find true happiness, it must come from within__.
 Sure you can enjoy a beautiful place, wonderful food, or a great concert.
 But unless you have the right attitude, nothing external will make you happy.

 >There is no way to happiness.
 Happiness is the way.
->>Thich Nhat Hanh
+>>__Thich Nhat Hanh__

 ##Cultivating Happiness
 I talked briefly at the end of [my last post]({{ site.blog_url }}/07/2011/intro/) about planting the seed for this attitude.
 First you must be aware of what you can and cannot control.
 Things happen.
 Great things, terrible things.
 Unless you are a wizard or have a time machine you are powerless to change the past.
 But you still have a great power within you.

 You have the power to control your thoughts.
 Every event summons a reaction within your mind.
 Start to nurture the attitude that you have the superpower of authority over your mind.
 Be attentive to your immediate response to any external event.
+Here is your homework assignment:

+*	Acknowledge your knee-jerk thoughts, becoming aware of them as they develop.
+*	Remember that you have a superpower.
+With that power you can control your mind.
-Begin to work on acknowledging your knee-jerk thoughts, then let them pass by, as if they were a small cloud in an otherwise blue sky.
+*	Finally, let the thoughts pass by, as if they were a small cloud in an otherwise blue sky.

 ####Keep the Sky Blue
 _Cultivate a blue sky in your mind_.
 Actively strive to keep that sky clear of nasty thoughts and intentions-- ___for that is the only place in the world where you can find happiness___.
+See the clouds, say hello if you like, then watch as they drift out of sight.

 ###Find Your Smile, Find Happiness